asyrjasalo/vagrant-syncer/README.md

-Parts of the code will likely be kindly submitted to the [Vagrant core](https://github.com/mitchellh/vagrant) as pull requests later, if they seem to function in heavy usage.
+Parts of the code will likely be kindly submitted to the [Vagrant core](https://github.com/mitchellh/vagrant) as pull requests later, if they seem to work in heavy use.

 ## Building